 Veestro vs. Green Chef: Green Chef has a plant-based plan that’s 100% organic, and has slightly lower prices than Veestro, starting at $9.99 per serving.
 However, Green Chef only offers meal kits, so this is only a better option if you don’t mind spending half an hour cooking to get dinner on the table.

 Veestro vs. HelloFresh: Another great meal kit delivery service, HelloFresh can feed a family of up to 4 people up to 6 times a week.
 The menu is omnivorous but features lots of vegetarian recipes and around 6 vegan ones each week.
 If you want to spend less on food (prices start at $3.32 per serving) and if you don’t mind cooking, HelloFresh is a better alternative to Veestro.

 Veestro is a great choice for healthy, plant-based, prepared meals, as long as it fits into your budget.
 The improved menu features more veggies than before, and the option to eat fresh rather than frozen.

 However, there’s a chance that Veestro doesn’t deliver to your area yet.
 And for some people, the higher price tag may be a problem, especially since it doesn’t decrease with bigger orders.

-For a similar plant-based service that’s slightly more affordable, you can try Purple Carrot.
+Check out Purple Carrot if you’d like to try a more affordable plant-based alternative to Veestro.
 It offers prepared meals like Veestro, but with a weekly changing menu to keep things interesting.
 Plus, it delivers to all 48 lower states.

 For more of the best plant-based options, check out our expert-ranked list of the best vegan meal delivery services of 2023.